1ukastesar/teams-for-linux/app/config/README.md

 ### Things to remember:

 1. Currently app does not feature adding or removing custom images.
 You have to rely on any locally/remotely hosted web servers to serve images.
-2. 3 new command-line parameters `customBGServiceBaseUrl`, `customBGServiceIgnoreMSDefaults` and `customBGServiceConfigFetchInterval` are introduced.
+2. 2 new command-line parameters `customBGServiceBaseUrl` and `customBGServiceConfigFetchInterval` are introduced.
 See above for details.
 3. Custom images are always loaded with `<customBGServiceBaseUrl>/<image-path>`.
 So, you have to make sure the web server is running and `<customBGServiceBaseUrl>` responds to the request.
 4. You can choose any web server of your choice but make sure `Access-Control-Allow-Origin` is set to `*` in response headers from web server.
 5. In Teams version 2, this will replace Microsoft's default images.